 Tempus: A world of peace.
 A world with no greed or crime.
 A world so boring you'd blow your brains out, but there are no guns!

 Super Dickery: Superman getting dosed with Red Kryptonite in "Individual Responsibility."
 He stops seeing the point in nabbing criminals, ignores kidnappers, chats up attractive ladies, and eats all the office donuts.

 The Teaser: Sometimes they had an opening gag with Clark doing something and mildly showing his powers.
 One in particular had him accidentally coming across Bo Jackson and playing basketball with him.
 Jackson was completely dominating him until Clark decided to do a slam dunk from half-way across the court.

-They Would Cut You Up: Jonathan Kent admits he once had these fear about Clark, but overcomes them.
+They Would Cut You Up: Jonathan Kent admits he once had this fear about Clark, but overcomes it.
 The Alternate Universe Clark isn't so lucky, as his fiancé Lana Lang is constantly reminding him of this as a bullying tactic.

 Too Dumb to Fool: It's literally impossible to notice whenever something's off about Superman's disguise, but Jimmy always notices.

 Jimmy: "(grabbing for Clark's glasses)Can I try 'em on?"

 Clark: "No! ...
 The prescription's too strong.
 It might hurt your eyes."

 Traveling at the Speed of Plot: Superman is seen flying to places like Japan and Switzerland to fetch food for Lois, arriving back in Metropolis a few seconds later.
 In "Chip Off the Old Clark", however, he has 15 seconds to get to Eastern Europe to intercept a nuclear missile, but announces he won't get there in time.
 Instead, he tunnels directly through the Earth because it's quicker...?